Delicious, hot and bubbly chicken enchilada casserole has all the flavor of traditional enchiladas, without the extra carbs.

 - 1 (15 oz) can tomato sauce (no salt/sugar added)

 - 2 lb. cooked boneless skinless chicken breast shredded (from 4 medium or 3 large chicken breasts)

 - 1 (4 oz can) diced green chile peppers

 - ½ cup packed minced fresh cilantro (1 oz)

 - 2 cups shredded sharp cheddar

-- Preheat oven to 400 degrees F. Spray a 9 X 13 baking dish with olive oil spray.
+- Preheat your oven to 400 degrees F. Grease a 2-quart baking dish.

-- In a large bowl, combine the shredded chicken, the enchilada sauce, chile peppers, cilantro and 1 cup cheese.
+- In a large bowl, combine the shredded chicken, enchilada sauce, chile peppers, cilantro, and 1 cup cheese.

 - Transfer the mixture to the prepared baking dish.
 Sprinkle with the remaining cheese.

-- Bake, uncovered, until cheese is melted, about 10 minutes.
+- Bake, uncovered, until the cheese is melted, about 10 minutes.
 Serve immediately.